BY ERIN EWART

 What that means is that we all need to make a consistent and intentional effort to remember and celebrate the things we have accomplished.
 Research has shown the importance of documenting successes and that celebrating even small wins boosts our sense of confidence and leads to more success down the road.

-As we wrap up the year, I encourage you to make the time to write down your accomplishments, whether you are job searching or happy in your current role.
-This is important for a few reasons:
+I strongly encourage you to make some time in the next few weeks to brainstorm and write down your accomplishments, whether you are job searching or happy in your current role.
+Then make a calendar appointment for yourself to do it again in another three months, or even sooner!

 3. It boosts your confidence and helps you see your impact, especially when times are tough: had a hard day at work or in your job search?
 You can go back to your list and remind yourself of the successes you’ve had and how you’ve made an impact in your work.
 It will help you remember what you have to offer and that what you’re experiencing is just a temporary setback.

-1. Do a brain dump: start by doing some freewriting and listing as many accomplishments as you can (aim for at least 20-25).
-As you think back about this year, what were the big themes?
+1. Do a brain dump: set a timer for 10 minutes and try to list as many accomplishments as you can, aiming for at least 15-20.
+Include both personal and professional accomplishments – both are important and can provide good insights!
+As you do this, think back on the year and any big themes.
+Did you make any major changes?
+What projects were you focused on?
 What goals did you set at the beginning of the year?
 What happened in your personal life?
 Don’t censor yourself or worry about whether something is too “small” or not relevant.
 Just capture as many ideas as you can to start.

 3. Ask others for feedback: ask colleagues, friends and family members what they recall you focusing on and talking about over the course of this year.
 Often they will pick up on things you may have forgotten about, and it’s always interesting to hear them reflect back to you what you’ve been talking about this year!